61308 SGT. A. SNAPE. R.E.

 Henry continued to live in Preston and has no connection with Bamber Bridge.
 He married but the couple had no children.

-Thomas was Alfred’s father
+Thomas was Alfred and Thomas’s father

 James married Mary Eliza Harrison at St Saviour’s in 1881 and they had eight children including William and Gordon.
 They also had a James who could be one of the J Snapes.